opendatacube/datacube-ows/code-of-conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the ODC Steering Council Chair, currently [Alex Leith](alex.leith@ga.gov.au) or alternatively, a member of the ODC Secretariat, currently [George Dyke](george@symbioscomms.com).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the ODC Steering Council Chair, currently [Caitlin Adams](cadams@frontiersi.com.au) or alternatively, a member of the ODC Secretariat, currently [George Dyke](george@symbioscomms.com).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is